Anglers participating in the Northern Pikeminnow Sport-Reward Fishery must adhere to each of the following rules:

 Register in person at one of the designated registration stations each day prior to fishing.
-Anglers may register during times when stations are unstaffed, by using the station's self-registration box.
-Anglers may not register at multiple stations on the same day.
+Anglers may register during times when stations are unstaffed by using the station's self-registration box.
+Anglers may not register at multiple stations simultaneously.

-Mail in all reward vouchers within 30 days from the end of the year's fishery.
-To obtain payment vouchers must be received no later than Nov.
-15 for each year's fishery.
-Any issues preventing payment (missing information, voiding of voucher for program violations, etc.) must be resolved by Nov.
-15 for each year's fishery or the voucher becomes null and void..
+Mail in all reward vouchers within 30 days of the end of each year's fishery.
+To obtain payment, vouchers must be received no later than November 15 of each year's fishery.
+Any issues preventing payment (missing information, voiding of voucher for program violations, etc.) must be resolved by November 15 of each year's fishery or the voucher becomes null and void.

 Fish must have a total length greater than or equal to 9 inches.
 Fish less than 9 inches total length are not eligible for reward payment.

 All fish to be redeemed for reward payment must have been personally caught solely by the angler submitting them for reward payment.

 Fish must be alive or in fresh condition.
 Fish that are or were frozen, or that are in otherwise poor condition will not be accepted for payment.
 Technicians have the authority to determine whether Northern Pikeminnow submitted for payment meet these standards.

 Violation of any of the above rules may result in disqualification from the Northern Pikeminnow Sport-Reward Fishery Program.